.NET Merge PDF: Combine Multiple Files with IronPDF

 How Many PDFs Can You Merge at Once?

 IronPDF can handle hundreds of PDFs in a single merge operation, limited primarily by available system memory.
 For optimal performance with large batches, consider processing files in groups of 50-100.
-You can implement async operations for better performance.
+According to Microsoft's memory management guidance, releasing document objects promptly can help maintain throughput.
+You can implement async operations for even better performance.

 For large collections, implement batch processing with progress tracking and consider using asynchronous operations.
-You can also pre-filter files based on size or date to improve the merge process.
-Consider memory stream operations to reduce disk I/O.
+Pre-filter files based on size or date to improve the merge process.

 How Do You Sort PDFs Before Merging?